arg0s/arg0s.in/_posts/2014-04-29-lean-startup-customer-development-interviews.md

 One example where this approach may be useful is if your product's unique proposition is based on the experience it offers.
 These can be hard to approach from a problem/solution fit Q&A if the user is unable to visualize how things could be different.

 For instance, if your idea was a Flipboard style app, it would be hard to explain the unique experience to a Google Reader user.
-In this case, a mockup (or ever a prototype) may be needed to assist with your interview.
+In this case, a mockup (or even a working prototype) may be needed to assist with your interview.

 * What do you think about this product "insert the value proposition"?
 * Would you be ready to use this immediately?